-You have, without a doubt, heard of Account-Based Marketing (ABM).
+You may have heard about Account-Based Marketing (ABM).
 Perhaps your Marketing team adopted it within the last year or two.
 Or they’re testing out the concept now, trying to determine the best way to implement it.
 They’re looking for new and innovative ways to generate targeted demand and push enterprise-level leads over to your Sales team.
 But what about Account-Based Selling?

-So is Account-Based Selling (ABS) really new?
+Is Account-Based Selling (ABS) really new?
 The answer is yes and no. Account-Based Selling takes over where Account-Based Marketing leaves off, and the two work best hand-in-hand.
-There are some new Account-Based Selling solutions that improve both the quality of engagement at each account, while improving the quantity of engagement by allowing for more accounts.
+There are some new Account-Based Selling solutions that improve both the quality of engagement at each account while improving the quantity of engagement by allowing for more accounts.

 Your initial question might be, “Bill, why is there is so much buzz about Account-Based Marketing and Account-Based Selling in the first place?”